Introduction to Measuring Employee Engagement

 Marketers do this very well.
 On every message, they have a clear Call to Action (CTA) that they measure success against.
 For example:

 - Sign up for our newsletter for free tips!

 - Buy now and save $100!

-Marketers then use their results to continuously test and change strategy to get more people to take the desired action.
+Marketers then use their results to continuously test and change strategies to get more people to take the desired action.

-Internal communications isn’t different.
+Internal communications aren’t different.
 Every message we send has a desired effect.
 So, why are we so caught up in measuring clicks?
 Measuring employee engagement is far more complex than that.

 Do, Say, Think, Feel

-Watch this episode of Internal Comms TV to learn more about this method.
+Watch this video to learn more about this method.

 Changing Your Strategy When Measuring Employee Engagement